• Skip to primary navigation

 The mild and comforting taste of warm bread matches perfectly with the sausage meats.

-Any bread will work with boudin, but we recommend a softer bread easily sliced.
+Any bread will work with boudin, but try banana bread side pairings for sweet-savoury contrast, or opt for a softer bread easily sliced.

 Cornbread is a traditional food from the Cajun culture; because of the ground corn used, it is healthy too.